igrek51/nuclear/doc/quick-start.md

 ## Quick start
 Let's create simple command-line application using `cliglue`.
-Let's assume we have a function as follows:
+Let's assume we already have a function as follows:
 ```python
 def say_hello(name: str, reverse: bool, repeat: int):
     if reverse:
         name = name[::-1]
     print(f'Hello {name}.' * repeat)
 ```
-and we need a glue which binds it with a CLI (Command-Line Interface).
+and we need a "glue" which binds it with a CLI (Command-Line Interface).
 We want it to be run with different parameters provided by user to the terminal shell in a manner:
 `./hello.py WORLD --reverse --repeat=1`.
-We've identified one positional argument, a flag and a numerical parameter.
+We've just identified one positional argument, one flag and one numerical parameter.
 So our CLI definition may be declared using `cliglue`:
 ```python
 CliBuilder('hello-app', run=say_hello).has(